Marc Dutroux: Statements by Senator Anne-Marie Lizin

-The Belgian Senator Anne-Marie Lizin commented on the case saying: "Stupidity (by the police) can't be the only explanation.
+Belgian Senator Anne-Marie Lizin commented on the case, saying: "Stupidity (by the police) can't be the only explanation.
 It's a question of stupidity, incompetence and corruption.
 Dutroux must be a friend of somebody important.
 Or else he was being protected because he was known to be a police informant."
 Lizin said Dutroux was not a true pedophile, as he has been portrayed.
 He had a record of dealing in stolen cars, selling arms to hoodlums and trafficking in prostitution.
 "When he discovered that men paid a lot more for little girls for prostitution, he started kidnapping them," she said.
 When Dutroux finally was arrested, police found in his house video films of him raping little girls.
 They said he did this so he could sell the films to pedophiles.

 Attempts to have access to Dutroux Dossier from WikiLeaks blocked in Belgium

-In 2009 WikiLeaks published the Dutroux Dossier.
+In 2009, WikiLeaks published the Dutroux Dossier.
 Belgian authorities tried to have the dossier taken down.
-The prosecutor general of Liege, Cedric Visart de Bocarme, said "There is some true, some false, some very disparate information here, involving some people who have done nothing wrong, who have simply been mentioned in an investigation and are thus exposed to public contempt, whereas all this material should have remained classified."
+The prosecutor general of Liege, Cedric Visart de Bocarme, said, "There is some true, some false, some very disparate information here, involving some people who have done nothing wrong, who have simply been mentioned in an investigation and are thus exposed to public contempt, whereas all this material should have remained classified."

-Deaths of potential witnesses

-More than 20 potential witnesses in the case have died in mysterious circumstances.

-Other deaths of people associated with the case

 Parliamentary investigation and escape from custody

-A 17-month investigation by a parliamentary commission into the Dutroux affair produced a report in February 1998, which concluded that while Dutroux did not have accomplices in high positions in the police and justice systems, as he continued to claim, he profited from corruption, sloppiness and incompetence.
+A 17-month inquiry by a parliamentary commission into the Dutroux affair produced a report in February 1998, which concluded that while Dutroux did not have accomplices in high positions in the police and justice systems, as he continued to claim, he profited from corruption, sloppiness and incompetence.
+Marc Verwilghen, the chairman of the inquiry sharply criticized every aspect of the investigation.